 - Don’t just try to improve your playing, work on improving your practicing, too.
 It’s an art form of its own.
 Soak up new practice ideas from your teacher, your classmates, and anywhere else you can find them.
 (Here are some of mine.)
 And, of course, invent your own.

 - Know your limits.
 Personally, I find that I can give about ten minutes of good, focused attention to a practice task before my productivity starts to decline, so I switch tasks at least that often.
 If I haven’t perfected something within ten minutes (and usually I haven’t), I’ll come back to it later with fresh energy.
 Figure out your own attention span and work with it, rather than against it.

 - Be honest with yourself and with your teacher about how your practicing is going.
 I guarantee your teacher can relate.
 She or he will probably have some great new ideas you can try, but might not know yet that you are in need of them.

 - Ride out the tough patches.
 Even once I started to get better at practicing, there still were (and still are) days when I just don’t feel like it.
 But there are lots of things in my life that need to be done that I don’t always feel like doing, and I still seem to manage.
 Sometimes the hardest, most tedious practicing seems to happen right before a breakthrough.

 - Start.
 I asked one of my students once what he found to be the hardest thing about practicing.
 He looked me in the eye and said, “Getting it out of the case.”
 Once he had his instrument assembled, he explained, it wasn’t so hard to just start practicing.
-(Cartoonist Scott Adams takes a kind of similar approach to going to the gym.)

 You know practicing is important, and you love to make music.
 If your practicing is making you miserable, don’t give up on it!
 Make it fun and productive.